amymgardiner/Pizza-Hunt/README.md

 Instead of using a MySQL database, I used MongoDB, a document-based NoSQL database, and Mongoose, an Object-Document Mapper, to work with unstructured data.

 **Update: Due to the removal of Heroku's free product plans, I have found another free hosting platform that was not taught in the bootcamp.
 The [Heroku link](https://cryptic-harbor-15816.herokuapp.com/) for this site no longer works.
-Please view this site with the new link above.
+Please view this site with the new link below.
 Thanks!**

 ## Where to View